objectliteral/teachingJS/chapters/02_fundamentals/02_variables.md

 PI = 3;
 console.log(PI); // 3.141592653589793
 ```
 If you declare a constant without immediately assigning it a value, that creates a constant with the value of `undefined`, which can not be changed, so you practically have to assign a value right away.
+Notice that constant declarations are not hoisted!
 ```javascript
 const NOVALUE;
 NOVALUE = 'value';